compono/idibu-api/posting-api/Sector-and-locations.md

 <h1>
 	Locations</h1>
 <p>idibu now has a global location system which means the amount of location possibilities are huge.</p>
 <p>This is a method to call details on specific location.
-The data returned can be fed up to idibu&#39;s posting API v3, to identify the proper location you wish to post to.</p>
+The data returned can be fed up to idibu&#39;s posting API, to identify the proper location you wish to post to.</p>
 <h1>
 	<strong>Parameters</strong></h1>
 <p>filter_name - Name or part of the of the location you are looking for<br />